Thunder Bay (ship): Design and description

-According to the Miramar Ship Index Whitefish Bay has a gross tonnage (GT) of 24,430 and a deadweight tonnage (DWT) of 37,690 tons.
+According to the Miramar Ship Index Thunder Bay has a gross tonnage (GT) of 24,430 and a deadweight tonnage (DWT) of 37,690 tons.
 However, on the CSL website, the ship is stated as measuring 24,430 GT and 34,500 DWT.

 Thunder Bay is 225.5 m long overall with a beam of 23.76 m.
 Thunder Bay has a maximum draught of 9 m.
 The ship is powered by one IMO Tier III MAN B&W 6S50ME diesel engine driving one shaft creating 8750 kW.

 The ship is equipped with five holds and has a net hold capacity of 41,917.96 m3.
 The vessel has an average unloading rate of 5450 t per hour.
 CSL asserts that the new vessels will be more efficient than existing vessels, and will leave less pollution.

 Construction and career

 She was launched on 13 May 2013 and made her first transit of the Saint Lawrence Seaway in July 2013, and visited her namesake port, Thunder Bay, Ontario, on 27 September 2013.

 Louis Martel, President of CSL, Vance Badawey, mayor of Port Colborne, and Rick Dykstra, Member of Parliament for nearby St. Catharines, Ontario, presided over a celebration of the vessel's first cargo, on 8 August 2013, when she passed through Port Colborne, bound for Quebec City with a shipment of iron ore pellets from Escanaba, Michigan.